-The Department of Transport and Main Roads (TMR) has developed a Network Optimisation Framework (NOF) to prioritise consideration of low cost and non-infrastructure solutions within our planning and investment process.
+The Department of Transport and Main Roads (TMR) has developed a network optimisation framework to prioritise consideration of low cost and non-infrastructure solutions within our planning and investment process.

 Network optimisation solutions have a vital role to play within TMR's delivery of infrastructure.
 Recognising this, the framework is designed to inform a range of TMR's existing processes, ensuring that the following investment principles continue to be embedded within our decision-making: